Ah, London — the city responsible for most of my music collection. Also, the city where I recently had the fortune to present at DevSecCon.

 The “Go fix this” attitude has underserved appsec.
 We live in an age of 130,000+ Unicode characters and extensive emoji.
 Yet developers must still (for the most part) handle apostrophes and angle brackets as special exceptions lest their code suffer from HTML injection, cross-site scripting, or a range of other injection-based flaws.

-All this is to say, check out my presentation, which explores this from the perspective of vuln discovery — and that too much investment in vuln discovery at the time when an app reaches production misses the chance to build stronger foundations.
+All this is to say, check out The Flaws in Hordes, the Security in Crowds, which explores this from the perspective of vuln discovery — and that too much investment in vuln discovery at the time when an app reaches production misses the chance to build stronger foundations.

-Slides from all the presentations are available at this link.
+Slides from all the presentations are available here.